tmiliant/Concurrent-vs-Sequential-Algorithm-Sudoku/README.md

 The more sparsely generated will the soon-emptied blocks be, the better.
 In rare cases, they get sampled in the same connected component in the graph formed by the empty nodes, and I am providing the analysis for the cases when this does not happen.
 Most of the time we do not get these rare cases, which take more than 5 minutes to solve, compared to less than one second as one of the .png file shows.
 This is enough for the purposes of these experiments.

 The concurrent algorithm performs worse than the sequential algorithm, presumably because this implementation uses a stack.
-Even if the stack is not explicit, the recursive calls make the stack implicit, because of the calls of the recursions lie on the recursion stack.
+Even if the stack is not explicit, the recursive calls make the stack implicit, because the calls of the recursions lie on the recursion stack.
 A stack is inherently hard to parralelize, because the threads will have to work on that stack and there will be a lot of latency because of that.
 Since this implementation uses a concurrent stack, it is most likely  because of this that the algorithm does not improve upon its sequential counterpart.

 ## Running the code